hcoates/cse15l-lab-reports/lab-report-1.md

 ![](./lab1-images/VSCode1.png)

-2. Donwnload the version for your specific operating system, once its downloaded VSCode should look like this
+2. Download the version for your specific operating system, once its downloaded VSCode should look like this

 ![](./lab1-images/VSCode2.png)